MetaMakerDeveloper/AweSDK-Windows/README.md

 }
 ```

-**Noted that resources such as face mapping, face target, hairs, dresses, animation, etc. should be placed under the resource path in advance. **
+**Noted that resources such as face mapping, face target, hairs, dresses, animation, etc. should be placed under the resource path in advance**.

 Run the program and you will see a digital human in the window.